 Getting into a Car Accident in Mexico: What to Do

 Getting into an accident in Mexico can get serious pretty quickly.
-According to the U.S. State Department, if you are part of a car accident in Mexico, “you may be taken into police custody until it can be determined who is liable and whether you have the ability to pay any penalty.”
+According to the Arizona Department of Administration Risk Management, if you are part of a car accident in Mexico, “you may be taken into police custody until it can be determined who is liable and whether you have the ability to pay any penalty.”
 You’re likely to remain in jail until all parties have resolved the issue of assigning responsibility, both legal and financial.
 Worse, if you get into an accident and you don’t have Mexican liability insurance, you may be prevented from leaving the country.
 This may even include instances in which you need life-saving medical care.

 More About Motoring in Mexico